magento/knowledge-base/src/troubleshooting/general/adobe-commerce-and-magento-open-source-2.3.7-p2-stock-images-not-showing.md

 ## Solution

-Select any subdirectory of the Media Gallery Storage Root (excluding Storage Root > catalog) before uploading an Adobe stock image.
+Select any subdirectory of the Media Gallery Storage Root (excluding Storage Root > Catalog) before uploading an Adobe Stock image.
 Delete uploaded Adobe Stock images from the `pub/media` and `pub/media/catalog` folders on the Adobe Commerce file system and upload images into any allowed Media Gallery Storage Root subdirectories instead (excluding Storage Root > Catalog).

 ## Related reading